Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.width = "";
 ```

-## how to use Google chart Plugin in your page
+## How to use Google chart Plugin in your page
 1. Add <a href="" target="_blank">GoogleChart Loader</a> Script in your page
 ```
 <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>